TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-designer-unabletopublishtopipeline.md

 ## **Recommended Steps**

-1. Click on the **Publish** button on the top right of the canvas.
+1. Click on the **Publish** button at the top right of the canvas.
-2. Since published pipeline or pipeline endpoint is usually for retraining or batch inference scenarios, it's better to set pipeline parameter(s) before publishing the pipeline.
+2. Since published pipeline or pipeline endpoint is usually for retraining or batch inference scenarios, it's better to set pipeline parameters before publishing the pipeline.
-3. If there's any error when publishing the pipeline, please send us feedback by clicking the smiling face on top right corner with **including screenshot** checked on.
+3. If there's any error when publishing the pipeline, ssend us feedback by clicking the smile icon in the top right corner with **including screenshot** selected.
 Our engineer team will investigate.

 ## **Recommended Documents**